adhamera/Plant_App/README.md

 Plant care made easy!

-Plantlet is a plant care application which allows users to browse indoor plants, save plants to their plant dashboard, store data regarding their plant(s)'s current condition and graphically track their plant's progress over time.
+Plantlet is a plant care application which allows users to browse indoor plants, save plants to their plant dashboard, store plant data and graphically track their plant's progress over time.

 ### Technologies Used